ngaut/stackvm/spec.md

 ## 3. Supported Instructions
 1. assign
-Purpose: Assigns a value to a variable.
+Purpose: Assigns values to one or more variables.

 Parameters:

-value: The value to assign.
-Can be a direct value or a variable reference.
+An object where each key is a variable name and each value is either a direct value or a variable reference.
-var_name: The name of the variable to assign the value to.

 Example:
 {
   "seq_no": 0,
   "type": "assign",
   "parameters": {
-    "value": 42,
+    "number": 42,
-    "var_name": "number"
+    "doubled_number": "${number}"
   }
 }
 2. llm_generate